mufflyt/coi/README.md

 ### STROBE study
 The study was written using the STROBE checklist: https://www.strobe-statement.org/index.php?id=available-checklists

+### Get scripts into a new RStudio project:
+`New Project - Version Control - Git -` https://github.com/mufflyt/coi.git as `Repository URL`
+(Our use your preferred way of cloning/downloading from GitHub.)

+### Contact:
+Please contact me with any questions or concerns: tyler (dot) muffly (at) dhha (dot) org.

 ### Target drug classes and Drug Manufacturers
 ```r